felixfbecker/edge-sourcemaps-bug/README.md

 ## Actual Dev Tools Output (Edge)
 ![Edge Dev Tools Screenshot](images/edge.png)

+The `src` folder is
- - the root folder is not shown at all
+ - not shown as a subdirectory of `localhost`
- - the `src` folder is duplicated (the same behaviour would occur for any referenced folder, like `node_modules`)
+ - duplicated (the same behaviour would occur for any referenced folder, like `node_modules`)